MWschutte/scalar-jepsen/doc/blog.md

 [Casper](https://github.com/)
 and [Marcus](https://github.com/)*.

-Cassandra is an AP system, meaning that they deprioritize consistency in favour for availability and partition tolerance.
+Cassandra is known for being an AP system, meaning it prioritizes availability and partition tolerance over strong consistency.
+However, Cassandra still offers options to achieve stronger consistency, such as tunable consistency and lightweight transactions.
+This raises questions about what guarantees these consistency settings provide and whether Cassandra's claims about consistency hold up under scrutiny.

+To evaluate Cassandra's consistency guarantees, we conducted three tests using Jepsen, a distributed systems testing tool.
+First, we tested the isolation levels provided by Cassandra's lightweight transactions.
+Second, we tested the consistency models achievable with Cassandra's tunable consistency.
+Finally, we tested whether Cassandra's consistency is sufficient to pass a Jepsen bank account transfer test.
+By performing these tests, we aimed to better understand the strengths and limitations of Cassandra's consistency model and its implications for applications that rely on strong consistency.

 # What is Cassandra?
-*This part should fulfill the criteria: "Explanation of the targeted concurrency model"*
+*This part should fulfill the criteria: "Explanation of the targeted concurrency model - all details of the system with clear justification"*

 ## Short overview
 Regarding the CAP theorem, Cassandra is an AP system.
 This means it prioritizes availability and partition tolerance over consistency.